ashutoshroy02/Beat-Bubble/README.md

-1. First Run record_live.py and press "CTRL + C" to stop recording .
-2. Then run main.py in terminal as "python main.py song.wav"
+1. Then run main.py in terminal as "streamlit run main.py"
-3. IT will give the title/track name , Artist Name , Album name, youtube and Spotify link of the full song.
+2. IT will give the title/track name , Artist Name , Album name, youtube and Spotify link of the full song.